The Ultimate Guide to Cutting Your College Costs

 Earn College Credit Before Starting College

-Earning college credit while you’re in high school can help lower the number of college courses you will have to take, which in turn can help you save on tuition.
+Earning college credit while you’re in high school can lower the number of college courses you will have to take, which in turn can help you save on tuition.
 AP, IB, and dual enrollment programs are all ways you can earn college credit while you’re in high school.
 Choosing which is right for you depends on your learning style and goals.

-USF Dean of Admissions and Associate Vice President of Student Success Glen Besterfield recommends researching the credit-equivalent policies at your target schools to make sure your credits-by-exam or dual-enrollment credits will count toward your degree.
+Former USF Dean of Admissions and Associate Vice President of Student Success Glen Besterfield recommends researching the credit-equivalent policies at your target schools to make sure your credits-by-exam or dual-enrollment credits will count toward your degree.

 Another option is taking a College-Level Examination Program (CLEP) test for college credit.
 CLEP exams allow you to test out of introductory-level subjects if you earn the minimum score.